-The automotive world has produced many off-the-wall ideas over the years, however these five must really take the cake for their oddity and the intrigue they offer.
-Here is our toplist of the most unusual cars ever produced:
+The automotive world has produced many off-the-wall ideas over the years.
+However, these five must really take the cake for their oddity and the intrigue they offer.
+Here is our top list of the most weird cars ever produced.

 5. Fiat Jolly

-The Fiat Jolly, which was based on the Fiat 600, featured wickered seats and a ruffled canopy top.
-It was favoured by peoplefond of lapping up the Mediterranean sun.
+As weird cars go, The Fiat Jolly, which was based on the Fiat 600, was pretty weird!
+Featuring wickered seats and a ruffled canopy top.
+It was favoured by people fond of lapping up the Mediterranean sun.
 Someone said to have owned one was the late Greek shipping magnate Aristotle Onassis.
 It was born thanks to the popularity of coach-built beach buggies in 1960s Italy.
 The Jolly was built by Ghia, a coach-builder now owned by Ford.
 Finding a Fiat Jolly these days is extremely difficult, and a good-quality example can sell for about €80,000.

 4. Nissan Murano Cross Cabrio

 Here’s one you can actually buy – presenting the world’s first convertible crossover.
 In truth, there have been similar cars to it in the past, but they never made it past the concept stage.
-The Nissan Murano Cross Cabriolet, which features a 3.5-litre V6 and four wheel drive, is seen as sacrilege by car enthusiasts, but there appears to be a market for such cars because Range Rover have a convertible Evoque in the pipeline.
-It appears that there isn’t one Maltese roads yet.
+The Nissan Murano Cross Cabriolet, which features a 3.5-litre V6 and four-wheel drive, is seen as sacrilege by car enthusiasts, but there appears to be a market for such cars because Range Rover has a convertible Evoque in the pipeline.
+It appears that there isn’t one Maltese road yet.
 Will you be the first?

 3. Peel 50

 Ever fancied owning something that you could use both on land or on sea?
 If so, then here’s your solution.
-The Amphicar is the most successful car-boat crossover attempted to date, however with that being said, it wasn’t without its flaws.
-It had an underpowered engine from a Triump Herald, ended up being very complicated so replacing components was a nightmare, and examples which were used frequently in the sea were ravaged by rust.
-Nowadays the car is very rare and sought after by collectors.
+The Amphicar is the most successful car-boat crossover attempted to date, however, with that being said, it wasn’t without its flaws.
+It had an underpowered engine from a Triumph Herald, which ended up being very complicated, so replacing components was a nightmare, and examples that were used frequently in the sea were ravaged by rust.
+Nowadays, the car is very rare and sought after by collectors.